RPIP-73: rETH Protection From Underperforming Nodes Source

 Motivation

-Rocket Pool node operators have been expected to perform well, since underperformance results in missed attestation penalties applied to their bonded stake, and causes a loss of rewards.
-Despite these incentives, some node operators significantly underperform with validators offline for extended periods of time (eg, abandoned validators).
-This underperformance reduces the relative value of rETH, as yield losses are socialized across all rETH holders.
-Historically, it has been impossible for Rocket Pool to force exit significantly underperforming validators, but with EIP-7002, it will be possible to protect rETH value by exiting significantly underperforming megapool validators.
-This RPIP proposes this functionality to improve rETH yield and provide the market with a more competitive liquid staking token.
+Rocket Pool node operators have been expected to perform well, since underperformance results in lower rewards.
+Despite this existing performance incentive, some node operators significantly underperform, with validators offline for extended periods of time (for example, abandoned validators).
+This reduces the relative value of rETH, as yield losses are socialized across all rETH holders.

 Specification